bigdata-ufsc/HiPerMovelets/README.md

 ## Versions

-This is a project with the HIPERMovelets (Portela, 2020) implementation, with three options of optimizations.
+This is a project with the HIPERMovelets (Portela et al., 2021) implementation, with three options of optimizations.

 - *HIPERMovelets*: new optimization for MASTERMovelets, with greedy search (`-version hiper`).